SWP eLearning Teacher Guide

 - A grade must be included in the grade book labeled as "eLearning".
 Grades should reflect the weight of equivalent work done during a regular school day but may be simply a completion grade.

-- Attendance is determined by lesson completion and should be entered by May 4.
+- Attendance is determined by lesson completion (assessment) and should be entered by May 4.